-Therefore, SETAC North America created the Indigenous Peoples of North America Meeting Attendance Grant to encourage participation of Indigenous Peoples at the SETAC North America annual meeting.
-The grant will be made available to the Indigenous Peoples of North America, including but not limited to Native Americans, Native Hawaiians, Alaska Natives, First Nations, Inuit, Métis and the many Indigenous Peoples of Mexico.
+- Black, Indigenous Peoples of North America including but not limited to Native Americans, Native Hawaiians, Alaska Natives, First Nations, Inuit, Métis and the many Indigenous Peoples of Mexico and People of Color.

 - Commitment to attend the meeting in full

-- Financial need based on the level of support the employer will provide
+- Provider national regarding financial need based on the level of support the employer will provide

 For further information, contact Laura Swanson.